bit-part/mt-plugin-SpecificCategory/README.md

 SpecificCategory Movable Type Plugin
 =====================

-This is a Movable Type Plugin that provide MTSpecificCategory Block Tag.
-MTSpecificCategory Tag sets a context of specific category.
+This is a Movable Type Plugin that provide MTSpecificCategory/MTSpecificFolder Block Tag.
+MTSpecificCategory/MTSpecificFolder Tag sets a context of specific category/folder.

 ## Usage